canada-ca/digital-playbook-guide-numerique/docs/fr/vues.md

 <!-- markdownlint-disable MD032 -->
 - **Overview:** Outputs filtered and ordered content from the dataset according to the specified tags.
-- **Example usage:** <code>&#123;% include /functions/filtered-standard-guideline-content.html relevantTags="dpgn-group-group1,dpgn-group-group2" relevantSections="dpgn-section-guidelines,dpgn-section-guideline,dpgn-section-checklist" collapseContentSubsections=true %&#125;</code>
+- **Example usage:** <code>&#123;% include /functions/filtered-standard-guideline-content.html relevantTags="dpgn-group-group1,dpgn-group-group2" relevantSections="dpgn-section-guidelines,dpgn-section-guideline,dpgn-section-checklist" %&#125;</code>
 - **Parameters:**
   -  <code>standards</code>: {Number} Optional (default to all) Comma-separated indexes or array of indexes of standards to display.
   - <code>relevantTags</code>: {String} Optional (defaults to all).
 Comma-separated tag requirements or an array of tag requirements for which content to display.
 Each requirement can include multiple criteria, separated by "+" (e.g., "string1,string2+string3).
 This means that the target array must have an entry that either matches string1 or entries that match string2 and string 3.
 Partial match criteria (contains) start with "~" (e.g., string1+~string2).
 Can be overridden by irrelevantTags.